|It’s that time of the year again. Is everyone as excited about Crufts as I am? |

 It was because of Denis that I fell in love with this breed which I had never seen before moving to the UK.
 He started an amazing line of Lakeland terriers.
 His daughter Ginger, CH.
 Saredon For Your Eyes Only, won Best of Breed (BOB) at Crufts 2009.
 She then went on to win Best in Show (BIS) at the National Terrier show which is very well-known amongst terrier people.
 Following in her mum’s “paw steps”, Ginger’s daughter Adele, CH.
 Saredon Don’t Stop Me Now, also won BOB at Crufts in 2015.
 Two years later, in 2017, Adele’s son Alan, CH.
 Saredon Enigma, won BOB and then went on to win the Terrier Group.
 He was the first Lakey in 50 years to win the group.
 Alan then went on to the next show, National Terrier, and won BIS.
 Just like his grandma Ginger!

-This year John is showing Alan’s son Banjo, Saredon This is England… no pressure.
-We really hope he enjoys the day (he is a such a poser).
-It will be amazing if he can follow in the “paw steps” of his ancestors, but if not, there is always a next time.
+This year John is showing Alan’s nephew Banjo, Saredon This is England… no pressure.
+We really hope he enjoys the day (he is such a poser).
+It will be amazing if he can follow in the “paw steps” of his ancestors, but if not, there is always the next time.

 We are showing in Hall 1 at Crufts on Sunday.
 If you’re there come pop past and say hi.